 In autumn 2016 the government of Kosovo planed a new regulation to euthanise all stray dogs.
 We started to protest and our lobbying together with locals had success.
 The government has finally decided to start a CNVR program end of February 2018 and the parliament contributes with 1.3 Mio.
 Euro.
 In Practice this program has started in June 2018 - and as most of the veterinarians contracted by the state have no knowledge at all in dog treatment, and do not release the dogs in their territory, this program is doomed to failure!

-Do you share our view that the neutering/spaying and mass dog vaccination is the only humane way to deal with the stray dogs?
+Do you share our view that the neutering/spaying and mass dog vaccination against RABIES is the only humane way to deal with the stray dogs - in the interest of the citizens living there.
 Then please help us and make a donation.
-The funds that are currently received by the foundation will be used for our CNVR Work in Albania and to vaccinate/sterilise owned dogs of poor people in Kosovo.
+The funds that are currently received by the foundation will be used for our CNVR Work actually in 4-5 regions of Kosovo and in Niksic/MNE.
 In Kosovo your donation will be as well used for emergency help and chipping owned dogs and registering dog owners - another model for the countries in the South Balkan.
+But most important are also the investments in an infrastructure which offers treatment for pets and raises their value.

 Neutering/spaying and vaccinations costs 45 Euro for each dog.
 Added to this is compensation for workers to catch, feed and release the dogs as well as dog food.
 DONATE